hsiangba/Rouzou-Factory-RTM-Addon/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-Rouzou Factory RTM train kit General Kit Usage Rules, Open Source Conditions (US English)
+Rouzou Factory RTM train kit General Kit Usage Rules, Open Source Conditions (US English,by Google translate)

 1-1.
 Prohibit reissue without modification and mark your name to use the kit as your own